 7. Sign contract with company = Sign contract with team

-Every trial is different but they do share some common similarities that make each tougher or easier then the other.
+Every trial is different but they do share some common similarities that make each tougher or easier than the other.
 It's a constant mental battle with yourself.
-"Oh no my first touch was terrible now i'm for sure not making it!"
-Doubts and silly notions start to creep into your mind and you start worrying too much about how you are being perceived as a player rather then just doing what comes naturally and enjoying the moment.
+"Oh no my first touch was terrible now I'm for sure not making it!"
+Doubts and silly thoughts start to creep into your mind and you start worrying too much about how you are being perceived as a player rather than just doing what comes naturally and enjoying the moment.
+To answer the question, YES they are tough, but not unmanageable, the most difficult fight or challenge you will have at tryouts is with yourself and how you keep your your confidence and nerves under control.

 You need to believe in yourself and your abilities and make the commitment before you go on the journey, promise yourself that no matter what, NO MATTER WHAT!
 That you are getting what you want and you're not stopping until you get it.
 Soccer tryouts like anything else are about being relentless.